 Property management is a juggling act that requires proper organisation, scheduling, and priority setting.

-If your property manager isn’t organised and detail-oriented, then you could end up with unsatisfied tenants, property damage, and costly fines.
+If your PM isn’t organised and detail-oriented, then you could end up with unsatisfied tenants, property damage, and costly fines.

 Evaluate their organisational skills by learning about their procedures for key aspects of property management like rent collection, tenant screening, maintenance scheduling, and addressing tenant issues.
 This will give you a better idea of how organised they are and how well they can manage different aspects of your property.